Steve Tandy

-Steve Tandy (born 16 January 1980) is a Welsh rugby union former player and now coach.
-He is the current head coach for the Welsh national team having previously coached for the Ospreys and Scotland.
+Steve Tandy (born 16 January 1980) is a Welsh rugby union coach and former player.
+He is the current head coach of the Welsh national team, having previously coached the Ospreys and Scotland.

 Personal life

-Tandy is married with three daughters.
+Tandy is married and has three daughters.
 Family considerations were a reason why he turned down a Wales tour coaching opportunity in 2017.

 Playing career

 Hailing from Tonmawr RFC, Tandy played as an openside flanker for Neath RFC between 1994 and 2003.
 On joining Neath, he first played for their U21 side, before taking over the starting number 7 jersey from Brett Sinkinson.
 He went onto represent the club on 74 occasions, including an appearance as a replacement in the 2003 Celtic Cup final against Munster at the then Millennium Stadium, losing 37–17.

-At the turn of Regional Rugby in Wales in 2003, Tandy joined Ospreys, where he earned only 102 appearances in his 7 years, because of an injury impacted career.
+At the turn of Regional Rugby in Wales in 2003, Tandy joined Ospreys, where he earned only 102 appearances in his seven years, because of an injury impacted career.
 He never played for Wales despite impressing at regional level.